 "subset": theTarget identifies a subset of the items identified by thisObject (for example, a taxonomic category that identifies a subset of the results identified by this rule)

-"disjoint": The sets of items identified by theTarget does not interect with the set of items identified by thisObject.
+"disjoint": The sets of items identified by theTarget does not intersect with the set of items identified by thisObject.

-"incomparable": The sets of items identified by theTarget interects with the set of items identified by thisObject but is neither a superset nor a subset.
+"incomparable": The sets of items identified by theTarget intersects with the set of items identified by thisObject but is neither a superset nor a subset.

 "canFollow": Items identified by theTarget can be caused by, or occur downstream of, items identified by thisObject.